Book Shelf THE STACKS

 3- White wine with lunch.

-4- Something called white maconnais—at each of “possibly ten” stops.
+4- Something called white maconnais—at EACH of “possibly ten” stops.

 5- Four more bottles of wine.